 Note – This was originally posted to a friend’s site in 2011.
-Her site is down now.
+Her site is down now so I’ve reposted it, mostly for myself, here.

 I’ve been working with ASCII Art again this year.
 It’s been awhile since I was active in the old ASCII art groups or wrote about it for WZ.com as a newsletter.
 I can’t even find a mention of my ASCII art section with the Wayback for WZ.com.
 Anyway, too long ago to keep track of I guess.
 ASCII art itself is considered pretty old fashioned in the evolving world of online art/ digital illustration.
 I miss it.
 Those days before HTML email and Flash on websites.
 ASCII art gave the Internet images without clogging up the loading speed for email or web pages.
 It was nice.
 The irony is that we have so much faster speeds now but it really doesn’t load much faster than I remember from 10 years ago with a 14K modem.
 The bloated files slow it down.